thomas-marquis/ytrack-python-1/subjects/Q03E03_simple_method/README.md

 * This method should subtract the given damage value to the ship defense.
 * The minimum value for ship defense is zero
 * If ship defense fall to zero, pass `is_alive` to `False`
+* Should raise a `ValueError` if damages is negative
+* add some docstring to method

 ## Usage